open-source-lfernandes/spring-secret-starter/README.md

 - **Provider Order Configuration**: Specify the order in which providers are executed for secret retrieval using configuration properties
 - **Type Conversion for Secrets**: Retrieve secrets by key and origin, converting the value to the specified type for seamless integration with your application.
+- **@SecretValue Annotation**: Annotate fields to automatically inject secrets from the configured providers

 ## Installation